-We can use Gmail SMTP for managing our outgoing emails and also receive in our inbox when properly configure Postfix program.
+We can use Gmail SMTP to manage our outgoing emails and receive them in our inbox when properly configured with the Postfix program.

-Generally, we will need a strong mailing system to communicate emails from our domain server.
-This internal emailing system helps us to receive notification about the server health as well as forward the incoming emails sent to the domain address.
+Generally, we will need a robust mailing system to communicate emails from our domain server.
+This internal emailing system helps us receive notifications about the server’s health and forward the incoming emails sent to the domain address.

-In the following article, we will be installing and configure the Postfix program to SEND-Only using an SMTP server.
-Google Mail or Gmail supports the usage of their SMTP server settings on non-Google apps.
+In the following article, we will install and configure the Postfix program to SEND-Only using an SMTP server.
+Google Mail or Gmail supports using their SMTP server settings on non-Google apps.
 We will be using the same in the below article to configure the postfix program.

-Let’s get started with configuring Postfix as SEND-Only SMTP on Ubuntu cloud —
+Let’s get started with configuring Postfix as SEND-Only SMTP on the Ubuntu cloud —

 What is Postfix?

 Postfix is a free and open-source mail transfer agent(MTA) that routes and delivers electronic mail.
-It is released under the IBM Public License 1.0 which is a free software license.
+It is released under the IBM Public License 1.0, a free software license.

-It means you can download and distribute the software program freely without any problem.
-It’s one of the oldest and most used MTA software and also an alternative to the Sendmail program.
+It means you can download and distribute the software program freely.
+It’s one of the oldest and most used MTA software and an alternative to the Sendmail program.

-Postfix runs basically on the Unix system including our Ubuntu Cloud server.
-I personally use Postfix and recommend the same due to its simple configuration and setup.
+Postfix runs basically on the Unix system, including our Ubuntu Cloud server.
+I use Postfix and recommend the same due to its simple configuration and setup.

 Changing the Hostname on Ubuntu Server